tayloh/MNIST-Neural-Net/README.md

 MNIST is a database of handwritten digits that are used to train and test image classification software.

-## Run
+## Compile and run
-`gcc -o bin/mnist_nn.exe src/main.c src/mnist.c src/neuralnet.c linalg/src/vector.c linalg/src/matrix.c`

-Speeds per training sample up by one order of magnitude:
+Flags in main.c:
+`USE_BINARY_COLORS` - Setting this to 1 will load the MNIST images as binary colored images.
+The resulting network should be better at predicting e.g. mspaint drawn digits.

+Recommended compilation (no optimization flags => 10x slower training)
-`gcc -O3 -march=native -ffast-math -o bin/mnist_nn.exe src/main.c src/mnist.c src/neuralnet.c linalg/src/vector.c linalg/src/matrix.c`
+`gcc -O3 -march=native -ffast-math -o bin/mnist_nn.exe src/main.c src/mnist.c src/neuralnet.c src/bmp.c linalg/src/vector.c linalg/src/matrix.c`

+### Train
 To train a model:
 `bin/mnist_nn.exe --train params.txt modelfile`
 * Training parameters set in params.txt